 Phone financing is popular for a number of reasons.
 Chief among them is that in many cases this financing comes with 0% interest, meaning that you’re spending the same amount whether you pay upfront or have monthly installments.
 Because of this arrangement, many (but not all) would argue there’s no reason not to finance your phone under these terms if you wanted to buy instead of lease.

 Like I said, not everyone is on board with the idea that 0% financing is the same as paying in full.
-In fact, in a recent article, financial blogger Holly Johnson argued that such arrangements actually trick many consumers into spending more than they can really afford.
+In fact, in this article from financial blogger Holly Johnson, she argued that such arrangements actually trick many consumers into spending more than they can really afford.
 This is to say that, by paying the full price upfront, you’ll truly understand the cost of your decision.

 Whether or not you side with Holly on this point, another reason you might want to buy your new phone outright is so that you can enjoy the freedom that comes with having an unlocked phone.
 What’s ironic is that many cell phone shoppers used to balk at the idea of signing a two-year contract to get a new phone, yet so many are still locked into telecom agreements because they’re financing or leasing their device.
 If you truly want to be untethered from a network and don’t want to have to worry about making monthly device payments, it may make sense to just pay in cash (not literal cash as you’ll want those credit card rewards) upfront.

 On the surface, it may seem that the reason people would prefer to lease their phones instead of buying them is simply because they always want to have the shiniest new toys.
 That may be the main factor, but it’s also about how you use your phone and will continue to use your phone in the coming years.
 To some, there’s just little or no value to a phone after a few years, so trading it in actually makes more financial sense.